niplav/site/considerations_on_cryonics.md

 *– [Jonathan Coulton](https://en.wikipedia.org/wiki/Jonathan_Coulton), [“Want You Gone”](https://genius.com/Aperture-science-psychoacoustic-laboratories-want-you-gone-lyrics) from [“Portal 2: Songs to Test By (Volume 3)”](https://en.wikipedia.org/wiki/Music_of_Portal_2), 2011*

 Many would-be cryonicists cryocrastinate, i.e. they put off signing up for cryonics until a later point in their life.
-This has often been explained by the fact that signing up for cryonics seems to [require high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily be delayed until another point in life: "I'll get around to doing it eventually" – person
+This has often been explained by the fact that signing up for cryonics [requires high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily be delayed until another point in life: "I'll get around to doing it eventually" – person